The following are the Kansas veterans’ benefits programs for education, employment, housing and healthcare for 2019.

-In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the states.
-The following are the Kansas veterans’ benefits programs for education in 2018.
+In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the state of Kansas.

 Kansas Military Service Scholarship

 The Kansas Military Service Scholarship is available for the payment of tuition and fees at a public Kansas institution for students who are a resident of Kansas and has:

 - served in military service in international waters or on foreign soil in support of military operations for which the person received hostile fire pay for at least 90 days after September 11, 2001, or served less than such 90 days because of injuries during such military service;